-One of Canada's pre-eminent play translators, based in Quebec, Shelley Tepperman specializes in Quebec and Latin American theatre.
-Her thirty play translations — two of which were nominated for a Governor General’s Award — have been produced on CBC radio and on stages throughout North America.
+One of Canada's pre-eminent play translators, born in Toronto, and based in Quebec, Shelley Tepperman has a BA in Canadian Studies from the University of Toronto and an MA from the Université du Québec à Montréal in Art Dramatique.
+She specialises in Quebec and Latin American theatre.
+Her thirty play translations — several of which were nominated for a Governor General’s Award — have been produced on CBC radio and on stages throughout North America.

 Among her translations are Wajdi Mouawad's Alphonse and Journée de noces chez les Cromagnons as Wedding Day at the Cromagnons; Dominic Champagne's La Répétition as Playing Bare and La Cité Interdite as The Forbidden City; Michel Monty's Accidents de parcours as Freak Accidents; Suzanne Lebeau's Comment vivre avec les hommes quand on est un géant as A Giant in the Land of Men; Yvan Bienvenue's Règlement de contes as Unsettling Accounts and In vitro (same title); and François Archambault's Cul Sec as Fast Lane and Les Gagnants as The Winners.
 She translated Mexican Sabina Berman's Molière (the work was presented as part of the 2000 On The Verge Festival of New Works, Ottawa); and Serge Boucher's 24 Poses as 24 Exposures.